yuemingzhang/Web-Scrapping-Practice/README.md

 #### Step 2:

 With the book links saved in the dataframe, open each html and save in local folder.
-Extrat these information from each book's html page: overall rating, number of ratings, number of reviews, abstract, price, number of pages, first published time, edition language, genres, top review text.
+Extrat these information from each book's html page: overall rating, number of ratings, number of reviews, abstract, price, number of pages, first published time, edition language, genres, top 5 review texts.